 While there are many factors that go into deciding on the amount you should be saving and budgeting for rental property repairs, we’ve come up with a few useful guidelines to arm landlords like you with the knowledge needed to stay profitable.

-First, don’t forget that turnover costs money!
-Turnover is potentially one of the largest expenses you can incur as a landlord so it's encouraged that you prepare for these costs accordingly when your tenant vacates your property.
+First, don’t forget that turnover of tenants costs money!
+Turnover is potentially one of the largest expenses you can incur as a landlord, so it's encouraged that you prepare for these costs accordingly when your tenant vacates your property.

 Second, remember to overestimate your budget for repairs and maintenance.
 Underestimating these potential costs can result in negative cash flow.
 We recommend budgeting one month's worth of income for repairs and maintenance.
 On average, over time, landlords on average spend this amount on repairs / year.
 While this is a solid baseline, you should adjust appropriately based on your property's condition.
 A new home would probably require fewer repairs, whereas an older home may require more.
 When we look at this ratio as a percentage of your income, 8.3% of your annualized income should be budgeted for maintenance expenditures.
 When we look back to the AH4R example, their team initially budgeted 6.1% for estimated repair costs, but their actual repair amount came to 8.5% - just over the 8.3% suggested allocation.